We are in Nicaragua this month, mostly working along side Way of the Cross staff.

 We went to the gate and saw people lining up and got in Group 4 line behind one other person - a doctor from Leon.
 I slipped away for a quick visit to the bathroom and when I got back the line had filled quite a bit behind Juanita and our carry ons.
 While standing in line I checked e-mail and discovered that the time had moved up by fifteen minutes and then we loaded and settled in for a boring flight.
 Just the kind I like.

-Half a paperback and a few sudukos later we received our forms to fill out and then we landed to line up to pay for the entry fee and get our 90 day visas and then put our luggage through the scanner.
+Half a paperback and a few sudukos later we received our forms to fill out and then we landed to line up to pay the entry to the country fee and get our 90 day visas and then put our luggage through the scanner.

 A friend (thank you, Indy) had arranged for Don Jose to meet us as he has several times in the past.
 A young woman was holding up a sign with my name so we went with her and her teen-age son, loaded up and settled in for a drive to Granada.She didn't go the shorter way through Tipitapa, and was one of the most cautious drivers I have ridden with in Nicaragua, but we got to Granada in a calm and timely manner and the price was the same despite being the slightly longer route so we were happy.